UNIVERSITY OF WISCONSIN River Falls

 * Karen M. (Haddow) Moore

 Graduated in 1964 with majors in Psychology and Elementary Education.

 After leaving UW-RF, Karen entered the teaching profession and is currently teaching in the Appleton Area School District.

 Advice for current or prospective psychology majors: My psychology degree and the knowledge gained to attain it has been immensely helpful in my teaching career.
 My knowledge of human behavior has made me a much better teacher than I would have been without it.
 I understand my students much more easily and also their parents.
 With that deeper understanding of what makes my students tick, I feel that I can touch the soul of almost all of them.
 I am currently teaching in what might be called an inner city school with over half at the poverty level.
 I could not have dealt with the problems these children come to school with had I not had my psychology background.
 I intended to just stay at this school a year or two but found my niche and have completed my eighteenth year there.
 As far as I am concerned, these two majors are made to go together!

 Graduated 1990 with a Biology major and minors in Psychology and Secondary Education.

-After graduating from UW-RF, Martha was accepted into the Counseling Psychology program at Texas Tech University where she earned her Ph.D. in 1997.
+After graduating from UW-RF, Martha was accepted into the Counseling Psychology Program at Texas Tech University where she earned her Ph.D. in 1997.
 Her graduate internship was at Iowa State University.
-Martha is currently the "one and only" post-doc clinical psychology resident at Illinois State University.
+Martha is currently a "one and only" post-doc clinical psychology resident at Illinois State University.
 Her duties include teaching graduate and undergraduate courses, supervising therapists in training, working with clients, and administrative duties.

 * Janice Pavik